nbeaver/why-linux-is-better/why-linux-is-better.rst

 Centralized databases like the Windows Registry are usually unnecessary for configuration.
-Applications for which text files are a bad choice, e.g. ones which need to store huge amounts of data or must use atomic updates, can use, for example, `an SQLite database`_ in the user's home directory.
+Applications for which text files are a bad choice, e.g. ones which need random access to large amounts of structured data or which require atomic updates, can use, for example, `an SQLite database`_ in the user's home directory.
 In a similar vein, the GNOME desktop provides `dconf`_, which is probably the closest thing to a Windows Registry that Linux has.